 Summary of Program Evaluation Results

 While students were ultimately able to perform successfully in their practicum and internship settings, School Counseling Program faculty members continue to see a need for additional practice of counseling skills prior to practicum.
 The recently approved 60-hour School Counseling Program (discussed below) includes a course designed to address this concern.
-Implementation of this program began with the fall 2023 cohort.
+The new course is scheduled to be offered in Fall 2024.

 Ongoing Program Modifications

 • Marriage, Couples, and Family Counseling Concentration: The Clinical Mental Health Counseling Program added a Marriage, Couples, and Family Counseling (MCFC) Concentration as an option for students pursuing the M.A. in Clinical Mental Health Counseling beginning in the fall 2020 semester.
-While many students express interest in completing this concentration when they enter the program, few students are completing the requirements for the concentration.
-Faculty members are using student feedback (both informal and survey data) as they consider alternative means of offering the concentration that might encourage a greater level of participation.
+In response to student feedback, changes were made in the course sequence to allow students completing this concentration to graduate with their cohort instead of taking the MCFC courses at the end of the program.
+The first graduates with the MCFC Concentration completed the program in August 2024.

 • Transition to Partially Hybrid Programs: The Clinical Mental Health Counseling Program shifted the delivery method for eight courses from fully face-to-face to 50 percent online, with the first hybrid courses offered in the fall 2021 semester.
 Faculty members are continuing to monitor the effectiveness of this program modification.